-The municipality in the area of Côte de Nuits in Burgundy was already called "Vaoa" at the beginning of the 7th century.
-From the 9th century it belonged to the Priory of Saint-Vivant of the Benedictine order.
-In 1232 vineyards were donated to the monks.
-In 1651, the vineyard was renamed "Le Cloux" in "La Romanée" because Roman ruins were discovered nearby.
+The commune is located 18 km south of Dijon in the Côte de Nuits area in the French region of Burgundy was already mentioned under the name "Vaoa" at the beginning of the 7th century.
+From the 9th century, it belonged to the Prieuré Saint-Vivant monastery of the Roman Catholic order of Benedictines.
+In 1232, vineyards were donated to the monks.
+In 1651, the vineyard "Le Cloux" was renamed "La Romanée" because Roman ruins had been discovered nearby.
 This small site of less than one hectare then developed into one of the most famous Burgundian vineyards.
-The name of the best site was added to the name of the municipality in 1866, as in many Burgundian municipalities.
+The name of the best site was added to the commune name in 1866, as in many Burgundian communes.

 For my many years of work as an editor with a wine and culinary focus, I always like to inform myself about special questions at Wine lexicon.
 Spontaneous reading and following links often leads to exciting discoveries in the wide world of wine.Dr.
 Christa Hanten

 Fachjournalistin, Lektorin und Verkosterin, Wien